kennyb7322/MEM/README.md

 My interests are mobile workspaces, device- and application solutions (MDM/ MAM), Azure Virtual Desktop, Microsoft Endpoint Manager and automation.

-This repo contains scripts used for deploying Azure Virtual Desktop.
+This repo contains scripts used with Microsoft Endpoint Manager (Intune).
 Feel free to look around and use what you need.